 Sunken Gardens features an annual floral display that consists of over 30,000 individual annual plants which are redesigned to a different theme each year.
-The theme for 2011 is "Somewhere Over the Rainbow."
+The theme for 2014 is "Thunder Birds."

 As the only Nebraska garden listed in the “300 Best Gardens to Visit in the United States and Canada” by National Geographic Guide to Public Gardens, this is a special place to many.
 Located at 27th and Capital Parkway, this 1.5 acre lot was first developed in 1930 and most recently renovated in 2004.
 Visitors can tiptoe through the tulips every spring and watch the thousands of annuals bloom all summer long and then enjoy the peaceful winter interest of the varied trees and shrubs.

 Sunken Gardens continues to grow thanks to generous donations from people inspired by its beauty.
 There are several ways to support Sunken Gardens including purchasing a Paving the Path brick or One Flower Forever.
 For information on other ways to contribute to the Sunken Gardens endowment fund, call 402-441-8258.